InterCLIP-MEP: Interactive CLIP and Memory-Enhanced Predictor for Multi-modal Sarcasm Detection: Experiments

-\paragraph{Performance on MMSD.} For MMSD, the RoBERTa-based text modality baseline significantly outperforms other methods due to spurious cues in the text, enabling accurate predictions solely based on textual features \cite{qin2023mmsd2}.
-Consequently, models like DynRT, G\textsuperscript{2}SAM, and DIP, which utilize RoBERTa or BERT for text feature extraction, achieve high performance on MMSD but experience a significant drop on MMSD2.0.
-To further investigate, we conduct an additional experiment, \textit{InterCLIP-MEP w/ RoBERTa}, replacing the original text encoder with RoBERTa.
-While this change led to state-of-the-art performance on MMSD, it disrupted InterCLIP’s modality alignment, causing a reasonable performance drop on MMSD2.0.
-This suggests that MMSD's text data contains spurious cues that allow models to rely heavily on the text encoder, while MMSD2.0, having been cleaned, requires more robust multi-modal capabilities.
-We further find that the \texttt{w/ V2T} variant consistently outperforms others in both \textit{InterCLIP-MEP} and \textit{InterCLIP-MEP w/ RoBERTa} experiments, underscoring the model’s tendency to overly depend on text modality.
+As shown in Table~\ref{tab:main-results}, the RoBERTa-based text baseline significantly outperforms other methods on MMSD due to spurious textual cues, which allow models to achieve high accuracy using text features alone~\cite{qin2023mmsd2}.
+Consequently, multi-modal models such as DynRT~\cite{Tian2023DynamicRT}, G\textsuperscript{2}SAM~\cite{wei2024g2sam}, and DIP~\cite{wen2023dip}, which rely on RoBERTa or BERT for text encoding, also obtain strong results on MMSD but exhibit a substantial performance drop on MMSD2.0.
+To further investigate this effect, we introduce an additional variant, \textit{InterCLIP-MEP w/ RoBERTa}, by replacing the original text encoder with RoBERTa (Table~\ref{tab:inter-results}).
+Although this variant achieves state-of-the-art performance on MMSD, it disrupts InterCLIP’s modality alignment and thus leads to a noticeable decline on MMSD2.0.
+These findings suggest that MMSD’s text data contains spurious cues that encourage over-reliance on textual signals, whereas MMSD2.0, being cleaned, requires stronger multi-modal reasoning.
+We also observe that the \texttt{w/ V2T} variant performs best in both \textit{InterCLIP-MEP} and \textit{InterCLIP-MEP w/ RoBERTa}, highlighting the model’s tendency to over-depend on textual features.
+Following~\cite{zhuang2025multi}, we also report the Macro-F1 score on the MMSD dataset to ensure consistency with community evaluation standards.
+As shown in Table~\ref{tab:mmsd-macro-results}, InterCLIP-MEP achieves the highest Macro-F1 of 93.72\%, outperforming DIP~\cite{wen2023dip}, G$^2$SAM~\cite{wei2024g2sam}, and KFGC-Net~\cite{zhuang2025multi}.